kiramclean/notes/talks/software_for_the_internet.md

 - More processors

-^ Because your server is stateless and you're getting stateless requests, you can just keep spinning up more processes to handle more requests.
+^ - Because your server is stateless and you're getting stateless requests, you can just keep spinning up more processes to handle more requests.
 Then when your machine runs out out of processing power, you can get a bigger machine

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---